cakephp/docs/en/development/errors.rst

 can use the ``Error.exceptionRenderer`` option in **config/app.php** to choose a class that will render exception pages.
-Changing the ExceptionRenderer is useful when you want to change the logic used to create an error controller, choose the error template, or control the overall rendering process.
+Changing the ExceptionRenderer is useful when you want to change the logic used to create an error controller, choose the template, or control the overall rendering process.

 Your custom exception renderer class should be placed in **src/Error**.
 Let's assume our application uses ``App\Exception\MissingWidgetException`` to indicate